Why Are KPIs Important?

 What are KPIs and why are they important?

-Key performance indicators, the full form of KPI, are a measurable value that demonstrates how effectively a company is achieving key business objectives.
+Key Performance Indicators are measurable values that show how effectively a company is achieving key business objectives.

-Implementing KPIs in your company means you can set goals, devise a strategy to reach your goals, and evaluate your performance along the way.
+Implementing KPIs in your company means you can set goals, create a strategy to reach them, and measure performance along the way.

 Executive Reporting Dashboard 0